-In a joint work with T. Qian and P. Dang from the university of Macao [60], we proved that on a compact hypersurface Σ embedded in \mathbb{R}^n , a \mathbb{R}^n -valued vector field of L^p class decomposes as the sum of a harmonic gradient from inside Σ , a harmonic gradient from outside Σ , and a tangent divergencefree field, provided that $2 - \varepsilon , where <math>\varepsilon$ and ε' depend on the Lipschitz constant of the surface.
-We also showed that the decomposition is valid for $1 when <math>\Sigma$ is VMO-smooth (i.e. Σ is locally the graph of Lipschitz function with derivatives in VMO).
+In a joint work with T. Qian and P. Dang from the university of Macao [54], we proved that on a compact hypersurface Σ embedded in \mathbb{R}^n , a \mathbb{R}^n -valued vector field of L^p class decomposes as the sum of a harmonic gradient from inside Σ , a harmonic gradient from outside Σ , and a tangent divergencefree field, provided that $2 - \varepsilon , where <math>\varepsilon$ and ε' depend on the Lipschitz constant of the surface.
+We also showed that the decomposition is valid for $1 when <math>\Sigma$ is VMO-smooth (i.e., Σ is locally the graph of Lipschitz function with derivatives in VMO).
 By projection onto the tangent space, this gives us a Helmholtz-Hodge decomposition for vector fields on a compact Lipschitz hypersurface, which is apparently new since existing results deal with smooth surfaces.
-In fact, the Helmholtz-Hodge decomposition holds on Lipschitz surfaces (not just hypersurfaces), In [46], we had also showed that L^2 -magnetizations (i.e. \mathbb{R}^n -valued vector fields) on a compact connected Lipschitz surface embedded in \mathbb{R}^n that are silent outside (i.e. that produce no magnetic field in the unbounded component of the complement of the surface) form the orthogonal space to harmonic gradients inside the surface.
+In fact, the Helmholtz-Hodge decomposition holds on Lipschitz surfaces (not just hypersurfaces), In [40], we had also showed that L^2 -magnetizations (i.e. \mathbb{R}^n -valued vector fields) on a compact connected Lipschitz surface embedded in \mathbb{R}^n that are silent outside (i.e., that produce no magnetic field in the unbounded component of the complement of the surface) form the orthogonal space to harmonic gradients inside the surface.
 This result teams up with the Hardy-Hodge decomposition to produce a description of silent magnetizations distributions of L^p -class on a surface as solutions to a certain spectral equation for the double layer potential (for restricted range of p when the surface is only Lipschitz).
 This last piece of research was a collaboration with C. Gerhards and A. Kegeles from TU Freiberg.

-In a similar vein, a version of the Hardy-Hodge decomposition has been developed this year for the Helmholtz equation, in collaboration with H. Haddar from the team IDEFIX (Inria Saclay).
-This work was presented in part at the 2022 Waves conference [22].
+Incented by these works, we developed a version of the Hardy-Hodge decomposition for the Helmholtz equation, in collaboration with H. Haddar from the team IDEFIX (Inria Saclay & ENSTA-Paris Tech), [25].
 Our motivation to study such issues stems from a linearized model for an acoustic scattering problem with anisotropic layer, in the limit as the thickness of the layer goes to 0.
 From the mathematical point of view, the problem generalizes the one of recovering magnetizations mentioned above.
 Here, we work with sources M belonging to $[L^2(\partial\Omega)]^3$, where Ω is a bounded Lipschitz domain in \mathbb{R}^3 .
 The generalization comes from taking the Helmholtz equation instead of the Poisson equation, that is:

-$$\Delta w + k^2 w = \nabla \cdot (M\sigma),$$
+$$\Delta w + k^2 w = \nabla \cdot (M\sigma), \tag{2}$$

 where k > 0 and σ is the restriction of 2-dimensional Hausdorff measure to $\partial\Omega$.
-Since the inverse problem of recovering M is non uniquely solvable with kernel of infinite dimension, the decomposition of the space of sources to come is useful for it allows one to discuss constraints that restore uniqueness.
-Below, we take v to be the exterior unit normal to Ω , and M_v denote the normal component of $M \in L^2(\partial\Omega, \mathbb{R}^3)$ while M_T is its tangential component.
-We define three spaces as follows:
+Since the inverse problem of recovering M is non uniquely solvable with kernel of infinite dimension, decomposing the space of sources in a manner that singles out silent ones on either side of $\partial\Omega$ is useful, for it allows one to make ansatz on the form of the solutions and to discuss constraints that may restore uniqueness.
+More precisely, take v to be the exterior unit normal to Ω and M_v the normal component of $M \in L^2(\partial\Omega, \mathbb{R}^3)$, with M_T its tangential component.
+Define three spaces as follows: